 What are simple carbohydrates?

 As the name implies, they are simple structures, not complex.
-Simple carbs are made from only a few different of building blocks of carbs (monomers).
+Simple carbs are made from only a few different building blocks of carbs (monomers).
 The small molecules consist of a single or of two monosaccharides linked together.
 When they are linked together they are called disaccharides.
-That's a lot of big words, but they're important!
+That's a lot of big words, but they're important, so bear with us...
+We all know or have heard of glucose.
+Well, glucose is a monosaccharide, as is fructose and galactose!
+Lactose, sucrose, and maltose are disaccharides.
+So simple carbs are essentially made up of these basic sugars!
+As you can probably guess by now, these are known as the bad carbs.

 Simple carb sources

-Simple carbs are usually seen as the kind of carbs that’ll wreck your diet (like that donut that seems to scream your name every time you start your diet).
-They are, but they're also good ones!
+Simple carbs are usually seen as the kind of carbs that’ll wreck your diet (like that donut or ice cream that seems to scream your name every time you start your diet).
+They are, but they're plenty of good ones!

 Fruits and some vegetables are considered simple carbs because of the naturally occurring sugar found in them.
 They are an excellent source of vitamins, minerals, fiber, and other nutrients.
-Obviously, they are completely different from cakes and cookies that have a ton of added sugars.
-That is because fruits have a high fiber content which changes the way the body processes the sugar.
+Obviously, the sugars found in these foods are naturally occurring and different from cakes and cookies that have a ton of added sugars.
+The reason these simple carbs are different from desserts is because fruits have a high fiber content which changes the way the body processes the sugar.
 The sugars found in fruit are digested slowly and have a minimal effect on blood glucose levels.
 Opposed to sucrose, and other added sugars, found in baked-goods.

 - Pastries/Desserts - cookies, cakes, ice cream, etc